Dr Caroline Petit

 My interests lie in the textual transmission, translation and interpretation of ancient medical texts; in the history of rhetoric; and in the long history of ancient medical texts and the many ways they have been appropriated up to modern times.

 Distinctions: the book arising from my doctoral thesis (Galien.
 Oeuvres, tome III.
 Le médecin: Introduction, Les Belles Lettres, 2009) won me two awards (Prix Lantier de l'Académie des Inscriptions et Belles Lettres, 2010; Prix Raymond Weil de l'Association pour l'encouragement des études grecques en France, 2010).
-My new book, Galien de Pergame ou la rhétorique de la Providence: médecine, littérature et pouvoir à Rome (2018) was awarded the quinquennal Médaille de Chénier de l'Académie des Inscriptions et Belles Lettres (2019).
+My monograph, Galien de Pergame ou la rhétorique de la Providence: médecine, littérature et pouvoir à Rome (2018) was awarded the quinquennal Médaille de Chénier de l'Académie des Inscriptions et Belles Lettres (2019).

 In November 2020 I was awarded the Wilhelm Friedrich Bessel Research Prize of the Humboldt Foundation.